MCSH/rumi/Readme.md

-# Rumi - a "toy" compiler
+# Rumi

 > Everything you possess of skill, and wealth, and handicraft, wasn't it first merely a thought and a quest? - Rumi

-Rumi is a WIP compiler, that's all there is to it.
+Rumi is a WIP compiler.

+The goal is to have a language that is low level, has functional properties, can be linked with c, doesn't make local functions a nightmare, has a compile time language that is the same as the runtime language, and focuses on making programming joyful.

+It is implemented with flex, bison and llvm.

 # How to compile the compiler?